trwiley/trinomial-split/docs/functionality.md

 Next, it does a similar process with dashes or spaces, only it calls has_dashes_or_spaces and if it does have dashes or spaces, it calls strip_dashes.

-After the formatting is stripped, the function checks whether the trinomial has a state code that is one or two characters long.
-Depending on which it is, the locations where the trinomial is split is different.
-Either way, each of the parts is stored in its respective variable.
+Then, it calls three functions that grab the state number, county code, and site code specifically.
+The state number grabber adds characters to the state number until it hits an alphabetical character, at which point it returns.
+The site number grabber starts from the point the other two functions left off and stuffs the rest of the characters into its variable.

 ### has_dashes_or_spaces